Singond/Haluz/README.md

 Composer installs the project from its source obtained from the repository, therefore no build is needed for Composer.

-The following instructions apply you wish to make a standalone executable PHP archive (phar).
+The following instructions apply if you wish to make a standalone executable PHP archive (phar).

 Requirements